LlamaEdge/docs/docs/user-guide/tool-call.md

 Note the `groq-llama3-tool` prompt template.
 It constructs user queries and LLM responses, including JSON messages for tool calls, into proper formats that the model is finetuned to follow.

+> You can [start a Gaia node](https://github.com/GaiaNet-AI/node-configs/tree/main/llama-3-groq-8b-tool) for the Llama-3-Groq model.
+You can then use the node's API URL endpoint and model name in your tool call apps.

 ## Run the demo agent

 The [agent app](https://github.com/second-state/llm_todo) is written in Python.
 It demonstrates how the LLM could use tools to operate a SQL database.
 In this case, it starts and operates an in-memory SQLite database.
 The database stores a list of todo items.